nwops/puppet-debugger/README.md

 Debug: hiera(): Found value in nodes/foo.example.com => foo
 ```

 ## Troubleshooting

-## Forward
-I was just playing around and created this simple tool.
-Its beta quality,
-and a ton of features need to be added.
-Please create a issue if you see a bug or feature that should be added.
+Please file an issue so we can track bugs.

 Pull requests welcomed.